Do Go On - 314 - The Oak Island Mystery

 Oh, no, it's just from the people just before us.

-The highs and lows of that situation.
+Oh, the highs and lows of that situation.

 Yes.

-to a lower level this effect caused the next two platforms to drop as well with the treasure now
+This effect caused the next two platforms to drop as well,

-resting at some 119 feet or 36 meters below ground with a shit ton of timber on top so it just got
+with the treasure now resting at some 119 feet or 36 metres below ground

-of the stone which has been heavily disputed.
+which has been heavily disputed.

-So a bit of fun.
+So, a bit of fun.

 Yeah, maybe it's just saying be good to God or whatever.